canonical/operator/HACKING.md

 ### CHANGES.md

-A changelog is kept in version control that simply lists the changes in each release, other than chores like bumping version numbers.
+A changelog is kept in version control that simply lists the changes in each release, other than chores.
 The changelog for `ops` is at the top level, in [CHANGES.md](CHANGES.md), and the changelog for `ops-scenario` is in the `/testing` folder, [CHANGES.md](testing/CHANGES.md).
 There will be overlap between the two files, as many PRs will include changes to